 Consultants and Account Support staff are available to assist users from 8 AM to 5 PM Pacific time, Monday through Friday (except Berkeley Lab holidays).
 Questions and problems submitted through the On-Line Help Desk are immediately sent to the consulting staff and this is the preferred method of communication.

 NERSC staff can be reached at 1-800-66-NERSC (USA) or 510-486-8600 (local and international); or email email@example.com to speak with a consultant and firstname.lastname@example.org to speak with Account Support staff.
-Users may sometimes contact specific User Services staff members directly by phone or email, but in that case there is no guarantee of a timely response.
+Users may sometimes contact specific consulting staff members directly by phone or email, but in that case there is no guarantee of a timely response.
 Staff members are often involved with other time-critical assignments and may not be available.

 After contacting the NERSC help desk, users can expect an initial response within 4 business hours.
 The problem will not necessarily be solved, but receipt of the report will be acknowledged within that time period.